Fine Arts Department Mission Statement

 The Fine Arts encourage analytical thinking skills, fine and gross motor skills, self discipline, problem solving skills, team work as well as individuality, cross curricular exploration and social skills.

-If you have any questions regarding Instrumental Lesson sign-up, please contact:
+If you have any questions regarding the program, please email the Fine Arts Department Co-Directors: